photoprism/photoprism-docs/docs/contribute.md

 Our [step-by-step guide](https://github.com/photoprism/photoprism/wiki/Pull-Requests) explains how to submit new features, bugfixes and documentation.

-## Sponsored issues ##
+## Funded issues ##

-You'll get a small reward for working on sponsored issues labeled [IssueHunt](https://github.com/photoprism/photoprism/labels/IssueHunt), see [issuehunt.io](https://issuehunt.io/repos/119160553).
+You'll get a small reward for working on [funded issues](https://github.com/photoprism/photoprism/labels/IssueHunt), see [issuehunt.io](https://issuehunt.io/repos/119160553) for details.
+Note that issue descriptions don't automatically update on IssueHunt.
+Rewards are getting paid when all [acceptance criteria](https://github.com/photoprism/photoprism/wiki/Issues#user-stories) prioritized as MUST are met.

 ## Feature requests